 The call committee should not be appointed until after the congregation council has assessed congregational needs, has satisfactorily completed the mission exploration process, and forwarded copies of the Ministry Site Profile to the bishop.
 According to the Model Constitution for Congregations of the ELCA, the pastoral call committee is composed of six persons.
-The majority shall be persons not currently serving on the congregation council.
+Only one person currently serving on the congregation council would normally serve on the call committee.
 The composition of the call committee should intentionally reflect the makeup of the congregation, assuring that all persons and age groups are represented.